napoknot21/cm-os/README.md

 ## Details

-In the [documentation](./documentation) directory, you will find a detailed guides if you want to build these customised desktops environement by your own !
+In the [documentation](./doc/) directory, you will find detailed guides if you want to build these customized desktop environments by yourself !